JacKeTUs/linux-steering-wheels/README.md

 Descriptor `0xa7` (effect delay) is not required for Windows HID PID implementation.
 Some manufacturers (including Simucube at first, later Simagic and Cammus) didn't implement that parameter in their firmware.
 But in Linux HID PID implementation `0xa7` descriptor is mandatory, and device without it can't be initialized with hid-pidff driver.
 Simucube [fixed it in latest firmware (1.0.49)](https://granitedevices.com/wiki/SimuCUBE_firmware_releases).

-Small fix, which removes `0xa7` descriptor from hid-pidff, enables FFB in some devices (like Simagic and Cammus).
+Some devices will require a patched hid-pidff driver which removes `0xa7` descriptor requirement and enables FFB.

 ## hid-logitech-hidpp